ROCm/rocWMMA/docs/conceptual/programmers-guide.rst

 to the compiler's optimization passes where there is higher potential to generate more efficient device code.
 Moreover, no expensive host-device transfers or external kernel invokations are imposed by the API.

 The programming model that is the most useful with the rocWMMA API is wavefront-centric.
-In a more general sense, loading and storing data or mma calls are assumed to involve the entire wavefront (or, warp).
-In the collaborative API, we can assume that other wavefronts in the same threadblock may collaborate moving data from one location to another.
+In a more general sense, loading and storing data or mma functions are assumed to involve the entire wavefront (or, warp).
+Undefined behaviour is expected if not all threads in each wavefront are active while using rocWMMA.

+Collaborative fragments can be described as fragments whose data is distributed across participating waves in the same threadblock.
+These fragments may optimize the movement of data from between memory locations collectively to balance shared data responsibilities across wavefronts in a threadblock (e.g., movement from global memory to LDS), but are not supported in MMA functions.
+Collaborative fragments are expressed by imbuing fragment instances with a fragment scheduler which is collaborative.

 The rocWMMA API can eliminate a very large amount of boiler-plate code as it provides tools to decompose matrix multiply-accumulate based problems into blocks, or fragments of data that may be efficiently processed by individual wavefronts.
 Wavefronts will abstract blocks of data into ``fragments``, which are designed to encapsulate meta-data properties about the blocks in different contexts, along with the data itself:

-- a general geometric shape (e.g. BlockM/N/K dimensions)
+- a general geometric shape (e.g., BlockM/N/K dimensions)
-- a context of the provenance of the data (e.g. ``matrix_a`` or ``matrix_b``)
+- a context of the provenance of the data (e.g., ``matrix_a`` or ``matrix_b``)
-- a context of how the data was stored (e.g. row or column major)
+- a context of how the data was stored (e.g., row or column major)
-- a datatype (e.g. single or half-precision floating point)
+- a datatype (e.g., single or half-precision floating point)
+- a fragment scheduler (e.g., a class that specifies threadblock collaboration, how many waves participate and in what order)

 These basic traits are then used to decide things like how much storage is needed, and how rocWMMA will organize individual threads in a layout to fetch or store the data.
 ``Fragments`` are powerful objects because they are versatile in configuring and representing data, and their meta-properties propagate easily via Argument
 Dependent Lookup (ADL) and other deduction techniques.
-In practice, the user must simply configure the fragments correctly for their problem and rocWMMA conveniently takes care of the rest.
+In practice, the user must simply configure the fragments according for their problem and rocWMMA conveniently takes care of the rest.

 The implementation code is generally encapsulated into different layers of objects, fulfilling specific interface communications (from low level functions to API level):